-Technological, societal, and environmental shifts are reshaping how many companies engage with people, customers, and communities.
+Technological, societal, and environmental shifts are reshaping how many companies engage and include people, customers, and communities with disabilities.
 This is paving the way for systemic change in how we include underrepresented communities in the employment world.

 Over the last several months I’ve been pondering and am now actively pursuing a new professional career in the world of Diversity, Equity, and Inclusion (DEI).
 This is not a new emerging field within organizations, but over the last several years it is fast becoming an ever more critical area for organizations, corporations, and stakeholders around the world to focus on.
 More specifically, in light of today’s societal changes we need to strive to incorporate a more diverse and equitable culture for women, people of color, members of the LGBTQ community, and the disability community.

 The DEI world encompasses everything from HR to project management to hiring practices to social impact, and beyond.
 In light of our society in which many brilliant individuals and organizations are striving to encompass a more inclusive work environment for underserved and underrepresented communities, it’s absolutely critical stakeholders from all areas within a community get involved too.
 It’s not just about simply hiring these individuals, but creating an environment where companies foster leadership for these individuals into the boardroom and C-suite positions.
 This is a critical component to changing company culture from the top down.

 Diversity leadership creates an innovative environment, which leads to stronger connections and powerful relationships as well as bolstering organizational reputation, retention, and employee motivation.